digitalwerk-gmbh/spdx2aosd/README.md

 ## How to use the cli command tool

-With this cli tool you can convert aosd json input files from version 2.0 to 2.1 and the other way round from 2.1 to 2.0.
+With this cli tool you can convert aosd json input files from version 2.0 to 2.1 and vice versa from 2.1 to 2.0.

 Also you can run the unit tests to check the script works correct.